Director-Vice President and Board Secretary

 Dr. Barrios’ clinical research in trauma and critical care issues include the utility of thoracic CT imaging in trauma patients; anemia; traumatic brain injury; end of life issues; organ donation among minorities; geriatrics; and alcohol/drug use among trauma patients.
 His work has been presented at numerous professional conferences and has been published in a number of peer-reviewed journals.

 Dr. Barrios is also a passionate humanitarian volunteer.
-Since 2011 he has participated in eight mission trips to date in Nicaragua, Peru and El Salvador through the IMAHelps Organization.
+Since 2011 he has participated in eight IMAHelps mission trips to date in Nicaragua, Peru and El Salvador.

 Dr. Nina Maw Maw

-Dr. Maw Maw has volunteered on several IMAHelps missions in recent years, including Jinotega, Nicaragua in 2012; Huacho, Peru in 2013; and Zacatecoluca, El Salvador in 2015.
+Dr. Maw Maw has volunteered on several IMAHelps missions in recent years, including Jinotega, Nicaragua in 2012; Huacho, Peru in 2013; Zacatecoluca, El Salvador in 2015; and Matagalpa, Nicaragua in 2016.
 She also volunteered with the IMAHelps team in a joint medical mission in Thermal in October 2015 with the Flying Doctors and Coachella Valley Medical Volunteers.
 Additionally, she volunteered with Berkeley-based Helping for Hands on a medical mission to China in 2014.

 Fluent in Burmese and Hindi, Dr. Maw Maw earned a Bachelor of Arts degree in English from the University of Yangon in Yangon, Myanmar as well as a Bachelor of Medicine and a Bachelor of Surgery at Lady Hardinge Medical College at Delhi University, India.
 She completed her graduate training at Johnson City Family Practice Residency Program at East Tennessee State University, where she also taught interns and medical students.
 She continues to teach Family Medicine Residents at the University of California, Riverside and also Nurse Practitioner students.